 Title 10 United States Code, Armed Forces, provides specified duties, responsibilities, and legal obligations of the Department of the Air Force.
 The USAF's mission is to fly, fight, and win...airpower anytime, anywhere.
-The Department of the Air Force is comprised of HAF and field units and Headquarters Space Force and field units.
+The Department of the Air Force (DAF) is comprised of the secretariat (including the Secretary of the Air Force and the Secretary's principal staff), HAF and field units, and Headquarters Space Force and field units.
 It is responsible for preparing the air, space and cyber forces necessary for the effective prosecution of war and military operations short of war for the expansion of the peacetime components of the USAF and Space Force to meet the needs of war.
-HAF consists of three major entities: the Secretariat (including the Secretary of the Air Force), and the Space Staff (headed by the Chief of Staff of the Air Force), and the Space Staff (headed by the Chief of Space Operations).
+DAF consists of three major entities: the Secretariat (including the Secretary of the Air Force and the Secretary's principal staff) and the Air Staff (headed by the Chief of Staff of the Air Force), and the Space Staff (headed by the Chief of Space Operations).
 Field units are the component organizations within the USAF and Space Force.